 Social networking sites are an effective method to communicate and exchange information.
 There have been times that school personnel and/or law enforcement agencies are made aware of derogatory, vulgar, threatening or profane comments posted on students' social media accounts.
 School personnel and/or law enforcement agencies then determine if further action is needed.
-Social networking sites (Facebook, Twitter, Instagram, Vine, Snap Chat, TikTok, YouTube, etc.) do require students to be 13 years old in order to have an account.
+Social networking sites (Facebook, Twitter, Instagram, SnapChat, TikTok, YouTube, etc.) do require students to be 13 years old in order to have an account.
 If your child has an account, we suggest you monitor the postings and pages regularly.
 It is also suggested that you have log-in and password information for your child's accounts.
 At this developmental age, social media and cell phones are frequently misused.
 Please model for your children appropriate and positive uses of social media and cell phones.
+Schools are not responsible for students' misuse of social media outside the school day.